 Deploying the Kilogram by Magnetic Levitation

-Once researchers have a new definition of the kilogram, they will still need to disseminate it via physical artifacts called "transfer standards" to customers in industry, academia and government.
+Even though researchers now have a new definition of the kilogram, they still need to disseminate it via physical artifacts called "transfer standards" to customers in industry, academia and government.
 However, the methods used to realize the redefined kilogram require a vacuum, while the transfer standards must be deployed in air.

 A new mass comparator developed at NIST may improve this transfer process by permitting scientists to do something they've never done before: make direct measurements between a mass in vacuum and a mass in air.

 Two masses in a vacuum are relatively easy to compare.
 But in air, an artifact's measured mass is affected by air buoyancy as well as the amount of water and other contaminants adsorbed onto its surface.
 Scientists can correct for these factors by precisely determining the volume of the mass and the pressure, temperature and humidity of the air.
 Then, using models that take the surface properties of the material into account, they can compare an artifact's mass in a vacuum to its mass in air, factoring in uncertainties for each stage of the measurement.

 The new balancing method, on the other hand, aims to minimize uncertainties because its calibrations will not depend on the type of material or assumptions about its adsorption characteristics.

 About the size of two refrigerators stacked on top of one another, the new device consists of two enclosures separated by an airtight barrier.
 At the top is a vacuum chamber containing a sophisticated mass comparator capable of resolving a difference of 10 micrograms out of a kilogram, or 10 parts in 109.
 At the bottom is an air chamber, which houses the mass artifact to be calibrated.